Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: General-purpose reduction methods

 \subsubsection{Lift-and-project methods}

 Lift-and-project methods expand the FOM into an even higher-dimensional canonical form before projecting this representation to a low-dimensional subspace.
-The lifting step usually targets a linear, bilinear, or quadratic representation of the FOM.
-This extra step enables (i) the use of linear or bilinear MOR methods, and (ii) circumvents hyperreduction due to mathematically simpler ROMs.
-Methods such as Koopman lifting \cite{Korda.2020b}, Carleman bilinearization \cite{Steeb.1980}, piecewise linearization \cite{Rewienski.2003} or Taylor expansion \cite{Phillips.2003, Feng.2004, Gu.2011}, lay the theoretical foundation of lift-and-project methods.
+The lifting step usually targets a linear, bilinear, or quadratic representation of the FOM. {Notably,} this extra step enables (i) the use of linear or {quadratic/polynomial} MOR methods, and (ii) circumvents hyperreduction due to mathematically simpler ROMs.
+Methods such as Koopman lifting \cite{Korda.2020b}, Carleman bilinearization \cite{Steeb.1980}, piecewise linearization \cite{Rewienski.2003}, {variational analysis via} Taylor expansion \cite{Phillips.2003,Feng.2004}, {and quadratization \cite{Gu.2011,Hemery.2020,Bychkov.2024}} lay the theoretical foundation of lift-and-project methods. {A detailed overview is given in \cite{Baur.2014} and software to automate the lifting was recently presented in \cite{Bychkov.2024,Hemery.2021,Fages.2025}.}

-Because intrusive variants of lift-and-project methods are mathematically involved and computationally expensive, non-intrusive implementations are convenient to circumvent lifting the FOM.
+{In cases where} intrusive variants of lift-and-project methods are mathematically involved {or too} computationally expensive, non-intrusive implementations are convenient to circumvent lifting the FOM.
 For example, the studies \cite{Kramer.2019,Qian.2020} presented a non-intrusive lifting method for polynomial FOMs, where snapshot data is lifted and POD-projected to learn a quadratic ROM.
-Therein, the model regression of the quadratic ROM is called operator inference (OPI) \cite{Peherstorfer.2016, Geelen.2023}.
-However, this lift-and-learn method \cite{Kramer.2019, Qian.2020} currently requires the manual (pen-and-paper) derivation of the candidate lifting maps.
+Therein, the model regression of the quadratic ROM is called operator inference \cite{Peherstorfer.2016,Benner.2020}. {Extensions of operator inference to polynomial manifolds and ROMs are found, \eg, in \cite{Geelen.2023,Geelen.2024}.} {Also, the non-intrusive (extended) DMDc and KW methods can be regarded as a variant of operator inference, where the latent dynamics are restricted to a linear or bilinear form.}